-- (1) The information officer of each public body and relevant private body must annually, but no later than the end of the first quarter, submit to the oversight mechanism a report stating in relation to the body in respect of the preceding year - - (a) the number of requests for access received; - (b) the number of requests for personal information received; - (c) the number of requests for access granted in full; - (d) the number of requests for access granted in terms of the public interest override in section 39; - (e) the number of requests for access refused - - (i) in full; and - (ii) in part; - (f) the number of times each provision of Part IV was relied on to refuse access in full or part; - (g) the number of cases in which the periods stipulated in section 15 were extended in terms of section 16; - (h) the number of internal appeals lodged with the relevant authority; - (i) the number of internal appeals lodged on the ground that a request for access was regarded as having been refused in terms of section 18; - (j) the number of cases in which, as a result of an internal appeal, access was given to information; - (k) the number of appeals referred to the oversight mechanism and the outcome of those appeals; - (l) the number of appeals referred to an appropriate court and the outcome of those appeals; - (m) a description of the steps or efforts taken by the head of the body to encourage all officers of that body to comply with the provisions of this Act;
+- (1) The information officer of each public body and relevant private body must annually, but no later than the end of the first quarter, submit to the oversight mechanism a report stating in relation to the body in respect of the preceding year - - (a) the number of requests for access received; - (b) the number of requests for personal information received; - (c) the number of requests for access granted in full; - (d) the number of requests for access granted in terms of the public interest override in section 25; - (e) the number of requests for access refused - - (i) in full; and - (ii) in part; - (f) the number of times each provision of Part III was relied on to refuse access in full or part; - (g) the number of cases in which the periods stipulated in section 15 were extended in terms of section 16; - (h) the number of internal appeals lodged with the relevant authority;

-- (n) any facts which indicate an effort by the body to administer and implement the spirit and intention of the Act according to its submitted plan; - (o) particulars of any penalties issued against any person under this Act; - (p) particulars of any disciplinary action taken against any person under this Act; - (q) particulars of any difficulties encountered in the administration of this Act in relation to the operations of the body including issues of staffing and costs; and - (r) recommendations for reform, or amendment of this Act, other legislation, common law, sector regulation or practise relevant to the optimal realisation of the objectives of this Act. - (2) The oversight mechanism may impose penalties on public bodies and relevant private bodies which do not comply with the annual reporting obligation. - (3) Public bodies will further be required to produce the annual report in terms of this provision to the national Parliament in their annual reports to Parliament.
+- (i) the number of internal appeals lodged on the ground that a request for access was regarded as having been refused in terms of section 18; - (j) the number of cases in which, as a result of an internal appeal, access was given to information; - (k) the number of appeals referred to the oversight mechanism and the outcome of those appeals; - (1) the number of appeals referred to an appropriate court and the outcome of those appeals; - (m) a description of the steps or efforts taken by the head of the body to encourage all officers of that body to comply with the provisions of this Act; - (n) any facts which indicate an effort by the body to administer and implement the spirit and intention of the Act according to its submitted plan; - (o) particulars of any penalties issued against any person under this Act; - (p) particulars of any disciplinary action taken against any person under this Act; - (q) particulars of any difficulties encountered in the implementation of this Act in terms of the operations of the body, including issues of staffing and costs; and - (r) recommendations for reform, or amendment of this Act, other legislation, common law, sector regulation or practise relevant to the optimal realisation of the objectives of this Act. - (2) The oversight mechanism may impose penalties on public bodies and relevant private bodies which do not comply with the annual reporting obligation. - (3) Public bodies must incorporate the annual report submitted to the oversight mechanism under this Act, into their annual reports to Parliament.

-84 Proactive disclosure reports to the oversight mechanism
+72 Proactive disclosure reports to the oversight mechanism